+Do you want to know how to earn money from trading ? then you are at right place.
 Day trading also known as intraday trading refers to the practice of buying and selling financial instruments (such as stocks, currencies, or futures contracts) within the same trading day.
 Intraday traders aim to profit from short-term price movements by buying and selling frequently throughout the day.

-Key Points to make money in day trading
+Key Points to earn money from trading

 Develop a trading plan

 Developing a plan for day trading in the stock market can help you make informed and disciplined trading decisions, and can increase your chances of success.
 Here are a few steps you can take to develop a day trading plan: